 - [Configuration 4: Software-Triggered Strobe] This is similar to configuration 0, except that after loading, the output goes high and only goes low for one clock period on timing out.
-This produces a negative strobe pulse for a programmed duration after loading the counter. - [Configuration 5: Hardware-Triggered Strobe] This is similar to configuration 1 except that the time out is triggered by the gate input going high and the output is normally high, going low for one clock period on timeout and producing a negative going strobe pulse.

-Like configuration 1, the time out is retriggerable (a new cycle commences if the gate input is taken high before a current cycle has timed out).
+This produces a negative strobe pulse for a programmed duration after loading the counter. - [Configuration 5: Hardware-Triggered Strobe] This is similar to configuration 1 except that the time out is triggered by the gate input going high and the output is normally high, going low for one clock period on time-out and producing a negative going strobe pulse.
+Like configuration 1, the time out is retriggerable (a new cycle will commence if the gate input is taken high before a current cycle has timed out).

-Counter 0 can produce delays up to 650 ms. If the output of counter 0 operated in configuration 0 is connected to IP0/XPCLK with counters 1 and 2 used as a programmable clock source for the A/D (CEN0=1, CEN1=1), then after loading counter 0 and taking the gate input high, a programmable delay occurs before the A/D receives a clock pulse.
+Counter 0 is good for directly producing delays up to 650 ms. If the output of counter 0 operated in configuration 0 is connected to IP0/XPCLK with counters 1 and 2 used as a programmable clock source for the A/D (CEN0=1, CEN1=1), then after loading counter 0 and taking the gate input high, a programmable delay occurs before the A/D receives a clock pulse.
 This is a way to hold off conversions for a period after receipt of an external trigger signal.

-Before loading or reading any of the individual counters, the 82C54 control register must be loaded with data setting the counter operating configuration as above, the type of read or write operation that is performed (see "82C54 Counter/Timer Control Register (Base Address +Fh)" on page C-19), and the modulus or binary (0 to 65,535) or BCD (Binary Coded Decimal 0 to 9,999).
+Before loading or reading any of the individual counters, the 82C54 control register must be loaded with data setting the counter operating configuration as above, the type of read or write operation that is performed (see following), and the modulus or binary (0 to 65,535) or BCD (Binary Coded Decimal 0 to 9,999).
 The format of the control byte is shown in the following section.